SenteonLLC/senteonllc.github.io/beta/main.md

 # Getting Started
 ## Beta Build

-On this page you can find instructions for installing and logging into the beta build of Senteon
+On this page you can find instructions for installing and logging into the beta build of Senteon.

+A high-level overview of Senteon can be found here: [Senteon Overview](overview.md)

 Instructions for utilizing available features can be found here:
   - [Setting up Controls](controls.md)